All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 The primary goal for the data science major is to train a generation of students who are equally versed in predictive modeling, data analysis, and computational techniques.
 To this end, in addition to learning about data science models and methods, students will acquire expertise in a particular subject domain.
-The major also educates students about the societal impact of data science so that they can make responsible decisions as data science practitioners.
+The major also educates students about the societal and ethical impact of data science so that they can make responsible decisions as data science practitioners.

 All majors will be required to undertake a senior project that will give them an opportunity to creatively synthesize much of what they have learned in the data science courses for addressing problems in chosen domains.

 Students are expected to complete the following fifty-two units by the end of their sophomore year.
 All courses must be taken for a letter grade and passed with a minimum grade of C–.